Cake Decorating Basics: Prepping Your Pans

 A slew of things can go wrong when baking, and starting off with a perfectly prepped cake pan can avoid many of those issues.
-Have you ever had this happen to you—You take the time to ensure you find the best recipe, work hard to measure the ingredients perfectly, mix with love and attention, pour your beautiful concoction in the pan, bake as instructed and let the cake cool five minutes before turning out—only to have the entire cake stick to the pan and turn into a crumbling mess?
+You take the time to ensure you find the best recipe, work hard to measure the ingredients perfectly, mix with love and attention, pour your beautiful concoction in the pan, bake as instructed, and let the cake cool five minutes before turning out—only to have the entire cake stick to the pan and turn into a crumbling mess?
+Have you ever had this happen to you?
 I've had it happen.
 And I've been baking all my life.
-Or everything goes swimmingly, and when you go to turn out your cake there's one little spot that sticks and tears a chunk out of your beautiful creation?
+Or everything goes swimmingly, and when you go to turn out your cake, there's one little spot that sticks and tears a chunk out of your beautiful creation?
 Yep, that's happened to me before too.

 If you follow these steps before you even pour your batter, you'll never have these problems happen again.
 I promise!
 And you can trust me—I'm a professional. ;)

 It doesn't matter what brand cake pans you use.
 It doesn't matter what size they are.
 It doesn't matter how deep they are, if they are sculpted cake pans, or if they're casserole dishes.
 This technique will work for all of them.
 I'm sure this technique will work for things other than cake, but I don't do many things other than cake.

 So, the first thing you wanna do is find a fat paintbrush that you can dedicate solely to food prep.
 You don't wanna use a paint brush you're gonna paint with 'cause that would just be gross.